Secrets of our DNA

 • Product Form: Hardback

-DNA has become the key to unlocking crime and immigration cases, it is essential to our food safety, to the protection of threatened wildlife, and to resolving questions of history and archaeology, ancestry and even, for some, identity.
+DNA has become one of the most powerful tools in modern science; From unlocking crime and immigration cases, to ensuring our food and animal safety, to resolving questions of history and archaeology, ancestry and even, for some, identity.

-King shows us how we are all interconnected and why we must all benefit from this exciting and rapidly evolving science.
-She also reminds us that, while our DNA can yield information about genetic predisposition to disease and other conditions, it need not be our destiny.
-And, perhaps most importantly, she shows us why should all be a part of the discussion as to how new genetic discoveries are utilised for the benefit of all life on earth.
+She reminds us that while our DNA can reveal a predisposition to certain diseases and conditions, it doesn’t determine our future.
+And, perhaps most importantly, she shows why we all need to be part of the conversation about how new genetic discoveries are used for the benefit of life on Earth.

-Fascinating, compassionate, and entirely captivating The Secrets of Our DNA is the must-read book about how genetics has changed the world.
+Compelling, compassionate, and entirely captivating, The Secrets of Our DNA is the must-read book about how genetics has changed – and is changing - the world.